 - Design Your Own Oil Lamp

 Prices start at £2.50 per child for a half-day visit or £3.00 for a whole day visit or £4.50 including a private room for lunch.
-Minimum cost £60 for the activities and £48 for the lunch room apply.
+Minimum cost £60/£72 for half/whole day activities and £48 for the lunch room apply.

 We recommend 8 to 12 students per activity to provide the best experience.
 The activities are aimed at Key Stage 2 (7 to 11 year old).

 Maximum of 32 pupils half-day visit or 60 pupils full day visit.

 The sessions are available on selected days Tuesdays to Thursdays 10.30am to 2.30pm.

 PLEASE NOTE THAT WE ARE FULLY BOOKED UNTIL 21 APRIL 2020.

 Please complete the online RAMM School Visit Enquiry Form